DigantaGhorai/DDC_2022/README.md

 ### Wednesday Excursion
 Students will be asked to evaluate the space they visit on the Wednesday excursion.
 Applying the philosophies of Design for Diversity and Design for all the Senses to rethink how these public spaces can be redesigned to meet the criteria of designing for diversity of human forms and abilities that we know to inhabit the planet.

+## Intro to 3D Modeling by Diganta Ghorai

+The students were introduced how to use Blender - an open source 3D modeling software for modeling a car.

+*  Divided into 3 sessions, first session comprised of learning basic navigation and exploring the software.
+*  Session two featured box modeling, using modifiers and getting started with building the car.
+*  The third and final session was about texturing, lighting and rendering the artwork using a scene camera.

+## Clay Modeling by Casta Zhu & Diganta Ghorai

+The students made 3D clay models of the character designs students made in the first week.

 # Week 5